-Top class customer service is one of the cornerstones to build a successful business.
+Top-class customer service is one of the cornerstones to building a successful business.
 Call centers appear at the front line of providing customer services.
 However, often a number of factors stand between a call center and its goal of optimum customer service provision.

 While it may not seem to be such a high percentage, in reality – this figure of absenteeism can immensely impact the quality of service.
 As remaining call center agents shoulder the responsibilities of the absentees, the increased work volume hampers customer interactions.
 Over a period of time, absenteeism impacts staff morale and hinders the growth of the business.